 at 18 Mar 2020

 The global COVID-19 outbreak has put air travel into a tailspin.
-Nervous passengers are cancelling flights or postponing trips.
-Airlines themselves have been forced to drop routes to countries heavily effected by the pandemic and offer free cancellations.
+Nervous passengers are canceling flights or postponing trips.
+Airlines themselves have been forced to drop routes to countries heavily affected by the pandemic and offer free cancellations.
 Now that the disease itself has moved on to other countries from China, people find themselves questioning whether they should even leave their homes.
 If you are one of these concerned people, here are some tips on protecting yourself while traveling and also keeping you calm.

 Pre-departure Coronavirus Checklist